tompflynn/wayscreenshot/README.md

 chmod +x wayscreenshot.nu
 ```
 and move it into your PATH<br><br>

+1. run the script
-When you execute the script, your cursor should change shape, and your screen should lighten a bit. <br>Select the area of the screen you want to capture, then paste the selection from your clipboard using ctrl+v.
+2. select the area of the screen you want to capture
+3. paste the selection from your clipboard (ctrl+v)

 ## Resources